 Jack Suess is the Vice President of Information Technology at UMBC.
 The Vice President of Information Technology is the university's Chief Information Officer (CIO).
 As Vice President, he provides university leadership for information technology at UMBC and serves on the executive leadership team of the university.
 He is responsible for providing information technology services in support of teaching and scholarship, research computing, and administrative support.
 Reporting directly to the President, he is responsible for strategic planning and implementation, coordination, budget, personnel, and policy related to information technology at UMBC.

-Mr. Suess is an alum of UMBC and has worked at UMBC since 1981.
-He holds a B.A.
-Mathematics and M.S.
-Operations Analysis.
+Mr. Suess is an alum of UMBC and has worked there since 1981.
+He holds a B.A. in Mathematics and an M.S. in Operations Analysis.
 Throughout the years, he has taught a number of courses at UMBC, including Computer Organization and Assembly Programming, Unix System Administration, and Computers and Society.
 He has led UMBC information technology since 1997 and was appointed UMBC CIO in 2000.
 During his tenure, UMBC has been recognized as a leader in the use of information technology.

 Since February 2012, Dr. Becky Verzinski has served as the Assistant Vice President for Assessment at Bowie State University (BSU) where she is responsible for the assessment of academic programs, program reviews, and the assessment of the General Education Program (GEP).
 She is BSU's principal investigator for the Maryland Higher Education Commission’s (MHEC) One Step Away Grant (OSA) Initiative that helps near-completer students to graduate.
 Since 2013, she has graduated 19 students under the OSA initiative.
 Previously, she was responsible for the assessment of the GEP at Morgan State University from 2008-2012.
 From 1998-2008, Dr. Verzinski served as an assistant director in the student affairs division at Towson University.
 She has 20 years of experience in higher education and also teaches graduate courses in organizational communications at Bowie State.